DSeiferth/PoreAnalyser/README.md

 - Other tools, such as MOLEonline and CAVER, do not use a probe based algorithm for path finding.
 Cavities are identified using Voronoi diagrams and molecular surfaces.

 #### What does this package add?
-- Adding new features to pore-path-finding tools to capture pore asymmetry.
+- Adding new features to pore-path-finding tools to capture pore asymmetry with ellipsoidal probe particles.
 - Capture pore asymmetry.
   - Asymmetry of crystal/cryoEM structures due to heterogeneous subunit composition.
   - From crystal structure broken in simulations.
 - Making software tools accessible to the community via an interactive web-service.
 No installation needed when using the web-page.
 For python users, we publish an easy-to-install python package.
+- Furthermore, we make use of the more accurate characterization of channel pores to refine a physical conductance model to obtain a heuristic estimate for single-channel conductance.

 # Path finding with ellipsoidal probe particle